We want to be sure to answer your questions about COVID-19 and how we are preparing as an employer.

 Our team is in on-going communications with local health departments, the Center for Disease Control (CDC), the American Camp Association (ACA), and other camps to determine various proactive and preventive health and safety measures.
 If we need to cancel any camps or adjust employment dates, we will communicate that decision to staff as soon as possible via various channels (email, text, calls, social media).

 Of course, we also need medical and health procedures in place.
 We have significant plans and procedures in place to support your physical, emotional, and financial needs.

-In order to help remove the financial burdens that may come with being sick and missing work, we will be amending our current sick leave policy for any staff member who is displaying flu-like symptoms until you are symptom-free and can return to work.
+In order to help remove the financial burdens that may come with being sick and missing work, we amended our previous sick leave policy for any staff member who is displaying flu-like symptoms until you are symptom-free and can return to work.
 We have your back.
-More details coming.

 Additional Precautions Being Taken at Camp